 - The rawness in writing goes in hand with a lot obscene sexual and racial slurs.
 That is one reason I am glad I didn’t read it in my mother tongue.

 - I didn’t get many of the slurs and slang, despite it being my mother tongue.

 - There are times the flowery writing might seem overdone and drags the pace.

 If you want to read a translated work that portrays rural south India then One Part Woman should be your choice.
 I am definitely reading the part two soon.

 - The Henna Artist by Alka Joshi

 Let us chat:

+Have you read One Part Woman by Perumal Murugan?
 What was the last translated work you read?
-Are you joining the Year of the Asian reads Challenge?
+Do you read Asian books?
 Let us talk.